nuneshub/RepData_PeerAssessment1/PA1_template.md

 interval2 <- format(interval2, format="%H:%M")
 ```

-The 5-minute interval, on average across all the days in the dataset, that contains the maximum number of steps is the interval between `r interval1` and `r interval2`.
+The 5-minute interval, on average across all the days in the dataset, that contains the maximum number of steps is the interval between 08:35 and 08:40.